buildo/pledge/README.md

 # pledge

-a slack bot that helps your team keep commitments
+A slack bot that helps your team keep commitments

+# quick start

+## install

+- close this repo, then `npm run build`, `npm run start`
+- with your browser, go to `http://my.pledge.deploy.com/add-to-slack` and authorize pledge on your slack team

-# how to use
+## how to use

 In slack, from any channel, do `/pledge @performer [what] by [when]`.
 You'll be the requester.